PhilipK/BoilR/Readme.md

 enabled=false #On windows this is default false, on linux default true executable="legendary" #If this value is not defined, "legendary" will be used, it is assumed to be on the path.

+[lutris]
+enabled=true #Default true
+executable="lutris" #The executable to run for lutris, default is "lutris".

 [itch]
 enabled=false #Default false
 location="C:\\Users\\user\\AppData\\Roaming\\itch" #If this value is not defined, "%APPDATA%itch" will be used on windows, and HOME/.config/itch on linux.